tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/communication/authentication.md

 ### Signing an HTTP Request

-1. Specify the Coordinated Universal Time (UTC) timestamp for the request in either the `x-ms-date` header, or in the standard HTTP `Date` header.
+1. Specify the Coordinated Universal Time (UTC) timestamp for the request in either the `x-ms-date` header or in the standard HTTP `Date` header.
 The service validates this timestamp to guard against certain security attacks, including replay attacks.

 1. Hash the HTTP request body using the SHA256 algorithm then pass it, with the request, via the `x-ms-content-sha256` header.